Cyclist on Minaret Burn Track

 Image: Chrissy Wickes | DOC

-From Homestead Bay follow the marked track north, as the track undulates gently above the Lake Wānaka shoreline until it meets a 4WD track.
-About 2 - 3 hours from Homestead Bay a track leads off to the right to Colquhouns Beach, a pleasant place to swim and picnic.
+From Homestead Bay, the walking track undulates gently above the Lake Wānaka shoreline until it meets a 4WD track.
+About 2 – 3 hours (7.5km) from Homestead Bay a track leads off to the right to Colquhouns Beach, a pleasant place to swim and picnic.

 The track starts at Homestead Bay, at the end of West Wanaka Road.